osbuild/osbuild/docs/osbuild.1.rst

 is not listed here, **osbuild** will deny startup and exit with an error.

--h, --help                      print usage information and exit immediately --build-env=PATH                json file containing a description of the build
+-h, --help                      print usage information and exit immediately --store=DIR                     directory where intermediary file system trees
-                                environment
---store=DIR                     directory where intermediary file system trees
                                 are stored
 --sources=PATH                  json file containing a dictionary of source